Creating a Skills Assessment

 To add more questions to the assessment, click on the + Add question button located towards the button of the question panel.

-To reorder questions, click on the 2 arrows next to the trash icon.
+To reorder questions, click on the two arrows next to the trash icon.

-A small dialog box will open.
-Choose the position (Before or After) and select the specific question from the question drop-down list.
+Upon clicking, a small dialog box will open, allowing you to choose the position (i.e., before or after) and select the specific question from the question drop-down list.
 This will position the question you want to move either before or after the specific question you select from the drop-down.

-Once you are done adding all your questions, you are ready to move to the assessment settings.
+Once you are done adding all questions, you are ready to move to the assessment settings.